aatishb/patterncollider/README.md

 <img src="https://user-images.githubusercontent.com/1878638/115279244-73d9bf00-a114-11eb-9105-1cad80515a5e.png" width="330">

-Visually, quasiperiodic patterns often appear highly repetitive, and yet the entire pattern never exactly repeats itself.
+Visually, quasiperiodic patterns contain many repeating motifs, and yet the entire pattern never exactly repeats itself.
 The trick is that they're constructed out of components that *do* repeat periodically, but whose periods never line up with each other (because their ratio is an irrational number).

 ## How It Works